Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 What Scale Actually Means for Enterprise CMOs

 Orchestration at scale means creating unified intelligence across all events.
-Unified intelligence means having a common language and taxonomy for buying signals.
-Unified intelligence means understanding and agreeing on routing rules.
-Unified intelligence means telling a cohesive story on progress to goals.
-Cohesive story goals include pipeline creation, customer expansion, and revenue.
+This means having a common language and taxonomy for buying signals.
+This means understanding and agreeing on routing rules.
+This means telling a cohesive story on progress to goals.
+Goals include pipeline creation, customer expansion, and revenue.

-With cohesion across buying signals, teams are enabled to help leadership make big decisions.
-Leadership decisions include where to allocate budget.
-Leadership decisions include which types of engagements improve outcomes.
-Improved outcomes include shorter sales cycles or higher win rates.
-Leadership decisions include the quality of event-sourced pipeline compared to other channels.
+With this kind of cohesion across buying signals, teams will be enabled to help leadership make big decisions about event programs.
+Big decisions include where to allocate budget.
+Big decisions include which types of engagements improve outcomes.
+Outcomes include shorter sales cycles or higher win rates.
+Big decisions also include the quality of event-sourced pipeline compared to other channels.

 Forrester’s research on insights‑driven businesses shows that companies that truly operationalize data and insights into their processes are 8.5 times more likely to report 20% or greater annual revenue growth than their peers.
 Event intelligence and orchestration are how event programs participate in that advantage.